Powered by SchoolDash

 Environment: Above average.
 Air pollution, traffic accidents and crime are all quite low.

 Admissions: Above average.
-The occupancy rate is quite low.
+The occupancy rate is quite low and the offer rate is quite high.
 There is no compulsory entrance exam.

-Attainment: Below average.
+Attainment: Poor.
 Up to age 16 it is below average, while at ages 16-18 it is poor.
 (This doesn't take into account pupils' prior performance.
 For that, see Progress.)

-Attendance: Below average.
-Pupil absence rates are very high and the incidence of persistent absence is quite high.
+Attendance: Poor.
+Pupil absence rates and the incidence of persistent absence are both very high.

 Schools often provide or emphasise different subjects, especially in fields such as languages and the arts.
 The charts below show the relative popularities of exam subjects commonly sat at this school.